taranasus/pls/README.md

 # PLS3 and PLS4 by Taranasus

-pls is a CLI tool that translates natural language into shell commands.
-It's based on https://github.com/MxDkl/pls This is a copy and enhanced version of that tool that better suits my needs.
+pls is a CLI tool that translates natural language into shell commands for MacOS.
+It might work on Linux too, I haven't tested it.
+It's based on https://github.com/MxDkl/pls

+This is a copy and enhanced version of that tool that better suits my needs.
 This is a very wild, high risk version that does not wait for validation of the command you've requested, it will just run it.
 Use with care

 Installation: